 Seeking to address central Ohio’s ongoing opiate epidemic, Equitas Health has partnered with the Columbus Public Health Department for a comprehensive harm reduction program.
-That program is known as Safe Point.

 PLEASE NOTE THE FOLLOWING:

 - Safe Point is now located at 1267 W. Broad St., Columbus, Ohio, 43222

 - Safe Point has transitioned from a syringe access program to an exchange program.

 We provide a comprehensive harm reduction model that includes: